Chase-Labs/taskshed/docs/datastores.md

 ## Serialization

 Serialization is the process of converting data into a format that can be stored and reconstructed later.
-TaskShed serializes/deserializes data in **JSON**, which is human readable and is supported by all databases and languages without the need for additional libraries.
+TaskShed serializes task payloads (the `kwargs` field) as **JSON**, which is human-readable and widely supported.

 That being said, there are a few downsides that you should be aware of.
 JSON only supports a limited set of primitive data types, such as strings, numbers, booleans, arrays, null, objects and nested combinations of these types.

 There may be occasions when you might want to store things like `datetime` objects or `Pydantic` models.
-As such your code will have to do additional work to convert these objects into JSON seriablizable formats, i.e. calling `datetime.isoformat().` or `BaseModel.model_dump()`.
+As such your code will have to do additional work to convert these objects into a JSON-compatible format, i.e. calling `datetime.isoformat()` or `BaseModel.model_dump()`, and then parsed back calling `datetime.fromisoformat()` or `BaseModel.model_validate_json()`.

+The example below demonstrates this pattern with a `datetime` object:

 ```py title="Example When Passing Datetime Objects as Callback Kwargs" hl_lines="10 31"
 from datetime import datetime, timedelta